Italian traditional food organic, rustic, home cooking recipes

 1. If your yeast doesn't bubble (see Step 7), it's no longer active or you didn't use lukewarm water.
 You will need to start all over again, because the bread will not rise.

-2. If you wish to add a dried herb such as basil, rosemary or thyme to the grissini, it can be done at Step 9.
+2. If you wish to add a dried herb such as basil, rosemary or thyme, it can be done at Step 9.

 To discover more about Italian food visit the Italian Traditional Food webpage